kliegr/QCBA/README.md

 MARC improved accuracy while keeping the number of rules.
 Rules in MARC multi rule model cannot be currently  visualized - they are stored in a file.

+### Evaluation
+A lightweight benchmarking framework for MARC is available as [marcbench](https://github.com/kliegr/marcbench).